KrishBaidya/LlamaRun/README.md

 Plugin support is currently in progress.
 Soon, you'll be able to create and share Python plugins to extend Llama Run's functionality.
 Stay tuned for updates!

 ## Contributing 🤝
 Contributions are welcome!
-If you'd like to help improve Llama Run, here’s how you can contribute:
+If you'd like to help improve Llama Run, here's how you can contribute:

-1. Install Window application Development workload with C++ WinUI app development tools for Visual Studio
+1. Install Window application Development workload with C# WinUI app development tools for Visual Studio

 2. Fork the repository: Click on the "Fork" button at the top-right of the page to create your own copy of the project.